henry-luo/mark/docs/faq.md

 ## Is JSON a strict subset of Mark?

 Yes.
 Mark is carefully designed to have JSON as a strict subset.
-Any valid JSON source should be accepted as valid Mark input, except one circumstance you need to be aware of.
+Any valid JSON source should be accepted as valid Mark input, except one corner case.

-Under Mark, property keys for both Mark and JSON objects must be unique under the same object.
-This is strictly enforced under Mark.
-But is left open in the initial JSON spec, and there are many implementations that accept duplicate keys in JSON.
-But the official JSON spec strongly advise against such practice.

-And there even are programmers [utilize that loophole](https://stackoverflow.com/questions/244777/can-comments-be-used-in-json) to put comment in JSON.
-If you follow such bad practice, then your JSON needs to be cleaned up first before migrating to Mark.
+JSON accept empty string "" as key.
+Mark does not accept that.
+E.g. `{"":123}` is valid under JSON, but not under Mark.

 ## Is Mark a subset of JavaScript?